 -A GPS Navigator or a navigation app on your phone (download offline maps as phone coverage may vary!)

 -A small or medium-sized daypack with rain cover

 -A drysack for phone and other electronics

 -We also like to bring a small cooler and beach chairs when going on a road trip

 Driving in Norway:

-Driving is on the right-hand side of the road.
+Driving is done on the right-hand side of the road.
 Road conditions are normally quite good, although some roads are narrow and winding.
-Gas stations are plentiful, and there are lots of resting areas along the road.
+There are many gas stations and resting areas along the road.
 People are generally helpful should you run into any kind of problems or need help finding directions.